KLIEBHAN/tts-chrome-extension/README.md

    - Click on the progress bar to jump to a specific point
    - Adjust volume using the volume slider
    - Click on the volume icon to mute/unmute
+   - Use the speed control dropdown to adjust playback speed
    - Download button to save the audio as a MP3 file
    - Close button to stop playback and remove the player